turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 | Get all ingredients |`https://what-s-cookin-starter-kit.herokuapp.com/api/v1/ingredients` | GET | none | An array containing all ingredients |
 | Get all recipes | `https://what-s-cookin-starter-kit.herokuapp.com/api/v1/recipes` | GET | none | An array containing all recipes |

-Once you've got fetch working on all three arrays, you can delete your hardcoded data file!
+- Once you've got fetch working on all three arrays, **delete your hardcoded data file!**  Make sure you are not using this data file for your testing.
+Instead, create smaller sample datasets in their own file to use for testing.

 ---